Would you like to share the accomplishments of an outstanding resident (student/family member)? Let us know. THIS IS ONE TERRIFIC COMMUNITY!

 Nicholas Bandiera - OTHS Student from Clearview Wins McMaster Engineering Scholarship

-Grade 12 student, Nicholas Bandiera, was recently awarded the prestigious Hatch Entrance Scholarship to the Faculty of Engineering at McMaster University.
+Grade 12 student, Nicholas Bandiera, was awarded the prestigious Hatch Entrance Scholarship to the Faculty of Engineering at McMaster University.
 The scholarship is presented to 4 students entering the Faculty of Engineering each year and is valued at $48,000 over 4 years.

 Nicholas has won many awards leading up to being selected for this scholarship and was recently honoured with membership on the FIRST Robotics Dean’s List named after renowned inventor and founder of FIRST, Dean Kamen.
 He was chosen as one of the 10 Dean’s List Winners from 51,000 high school students who participate worldwide.
 Based on this accomplishment, Nicholas was invited to meet in Ottawa with The Governor General of Canada, His Excellency the Right Honourable David Johnston.
 Earning a spot on the Dean’s List is no easy feat – applicants must meet stringent guidelines and excel in leadership, technical capability, mentorship and entrepreneurship.
 Nicholas earned top marks in all these areas through his participation on Oakville Trafalgar High School’s FIRST Robotics team.
 He has started and mentored many FIRST LEGO League teams in local elementary schools.